esabo/CodingTheory/docs/src/Tutorials/Message Passing.md

 As written, the indicator function says we should fix an error on a variable node (edge), and if it combined with the current guess for the other variable nodes (edges) satisfy the check node, then the probability is non-zero and should be included in the message.
 This is repeated for all possible errors.
 A straightforward implementation would therefore include a `for` loop over all possible errors followed by an `if` statement matching the syndrome.
 However, for binary codes there is only one possible error which will work (either a 0 or a 1) and belief propagation automatically returns the desired probability.
 So the same implementation may be used for the regular and syndrome-based algorithms for binary codes.
 The difference between the two is the initialization and stopping criteria.
 For regular belief propagation, start with the received vector and check for the zero syndrome (a codeword).
 If $\mathrm{wt}(e)$ errors occurred, then it will need to flip $\mathrm{wt}(e)$ bits.
 For syndrome-based, start with the zero error (no error) and check for the syndrome $s$.
 If $\mathrm{wt}(e)$ errors occurred, then it will also need to flip $\mathrm{wt}(e)$ bits.
 The minus sign is necessary in the syndrome-based message formula to get the bit to flip from 0 to 1.
 Non-binary codes do not simplify as nicely, although quantum codes over $\mathbf{F}_{2^\ell}$ can use a similar trick since the trace inner product means the syndrome bits are elements of the prime subfield, $\mathbf{F}_2$.

 ### Scheduling Patterns
-The order messages are passed around is referred to as a schedule.
+The order messages are passed around is referred to as a *schedule*.
 In the standard message passing algorithms described above, all check nodes are updated at the same time then all variable nodes are updated at the same time.
 This is called a *parallel* or *flooding* schedule.
 Here, a node uses the previous iteration's values to update the current values.
-Thus, one must store both the previous values and the current values.
 If the value of a variable node is changed by a check node, the other check nodes will not know until the next iteration.
-In a *serial* schedule, only one set of values is stored.
+In a *serial* schedule, we iterate over the check (variable) nodes and send all messages into the node and then all messages out of the node.
 If the value of a variable node is changed by a check node, all following check nodes use this new value immediately.
 In a *semi-serial* or *layered* schedule, the nodes are partitioned into disjoint sets.
 The first set of nodes performs one iteration in parallel, then the second set of nodes performs one iteration in parallel, and so on until all sets have performed one iteration.
 Each (parallel) set uses the new values of the previous (parallel) set as if it was run in serial.
 For this to work, the nodes in each set must not interact (be connected to) the nodes in any other set.

 The advantage of a parallel schedule is that all messages are able to be computed and processed simultaneously.
 A serial schedule is slower because a node has to wait for all its predecessors to finish before proceeding.
 On the other hand, if a bit is going to flip, a serial schedule passes that information on faster than a parallel schedule, which is assumed to speed convergence.
 Fewer iterations is good for hardware but may still be slower than giving up parallelization.
 It can also be good for converging before the affect of short cycles causes the decoder to fail.
 A serial schedule can also be beneficial in situations where the value of a node is being pulled in opposite directions by different nodes causing no change to happen.
 In a serial schedule, the node will make a decision based on the first message, which could change the result of the second message and break the stalemate.
 A semi-serial schedule attempts to recover some of the speed of the parallel schedule while retaining some of the benefits of the serial schedule.

 Parallel scheduling is default for all methods.
-Serial scheduling may be set using the optional parameter `schedule = :serial`.
+Other scheduling may be set using the optional parameter `schedule`.
 No multi-threading is actually performed in these message passing implementations because it is assumed the goal is to run large scale simulations in which the threads would be better utilized in another manner.
-In the case this is not desired, for example when distributing the workload over multiple cores instead of threads, one may simply manually modify the message passing function to use `Threads.@threads for ...` for the parallel scheduling option.

-(old)
-As described, all variable nodes compute their messages in parallel and pass them in parallel.
-Likewise, all check nodes compute their messages in parallel and pass them in parallel.
-This is called a *parallel (flooding) update schedule*.
-Sometimes other schedules can help break the decoder out of local minima it is stuck in (trapping sets).
-In a *serial schedule*, all of the check nodes connected to the first variable node sends their messages to the variable node, which then sends its updated value back to all check nodes.
-The same procedure is repeated for all variable nodes.
-A *layered schedule* where some set of variable nodes is updated in parallel followed by the next set of variable nodes is also popular.

 ## Belief Propagation In CodingTheory
 To use the message-passing decoders coding theory, first we need a (code) parity-check matrix, a received vector, and a noise model.
 For simplicity, we will introduce a weight-one error.